Kitten Diarrhea: Causes and Treatment

 There are a variety of parasites that can cause diarrhea in kittens.
 Common parasitic infections include coccidia, giardia, and tritrichomonas.
 Campylobacter and Clostridium are bacteria that can also cause kitten diarrhea.
 Other internal parasites often found in kittens are worms, including roundworms and hookworms.
 If your kitten has a parasite, he may show other symptoms including vomiting, bloody feces, and loss of appetite.

-Parasites and bacterial infections are often the most common causes of kitten diarrhea.
+Parasites and bacterial infections are often the most common causes of kitten and .
+In fact, gastrointestinal parasites can have prevalence rates as high as 45% in some populations.
 To reduce the chance of parasitic infections, it’s important to practice parasite prevention.

 2. Dietary Issues

 In some cases, kitten diarrhea is caused by dietary issues, such as a diet change or food intolerance.
 Changing your kitten’s food too quickly can upset his stomach and cause diarrhea.
 To avoid this, it’s important to make diet changes gradually by mixing the old food with the new.
 Eating table food or something toxic can also cause diarrhea in cats and kittens.
 If your kitten is still on formula, make sure that it’s a high-quality formula and that you’re following the proper guidelines for feeding.
 Spoiled or expired formula may cause gastrointestinal upset.

 Other kittens may have a food intolerance or experience digestive issues with certain foods.
 There are foods formulated for cats with food allergies.
 If you think your kitten might have a food intolerance or allergy, ask your veterinarian which food they would recommend for your kitten.

 3. Medical Issues